fbernack/github-vercel-deploy/README.md

 ## Vercel config

-To initially create a Vercel project from your local machine, run `vercel link` (after you logged in via `vercel login`).
+To initially create a Vercel project from your local machine, install Vercel CLI via `npm i -g vercel`, login with `vercel login` and then run `vercel link`.
 This will create a project in the Vercel cloud and furthermore it will create a subfolder `.vercel` in your project where you can find the `projectId` and the `orgId` which you need to run the pipelines.
 Furthermore you need a API acess token.
 You can get this directly [from Vercel](https://vercel.com/account/tokens).